 Dr. Terada completed his PhD in Exercise Physiology at the University of Alberta.
 The primary focus of his doctoral dissertation was to investigate the efficacy of different exercise protocols on improving cardiovascular fitness, body composition, and glucose metabolism of individuals living with type 2 diabetes.
 He studied a variety of approaches to optimize the use of exercise for improving these conditions, including high-intensity interval exercise and fasted-state exercise.
 After completing his doctoral program, as a Postdoctoral Research Fellow, he worked closely with the Bariatric Care and Rehabilitation Research Group led by a multidisciplinary research team.
 Through this experience, his research interest expanded to better understand the impact of obesity in patients undergoing coronary artery treatment.
 He has become interested in a unique phenotype of age and/or inactivity-dependent obesity characterized by the coexistence of low muscle mass and high fat mass (i.e., sarcopenic obesity).
 His future research interests lies in exploring the role of exercise in counteracting the development or progression of chronic health conditions including, but not limited to, obesity, diabetes and the risks associated with these conditions.

 Kyle is a PhD student in the School of Human Kinetics with co-supervisors Dr. Kristi Adamo and Dr. Jennifer Reed.
 Prior to this, Kyle completed his MSc in muscle physiology at the University of Ottawa under Dr. Jean-Marc Renaud, focusing on KATP channel involvement in muscle bioenergetics during fatigue.
 He is also a graduate of University of Guelph where he completed a BSc in Human Kinetics.
-Kyle currently teaches in the School of Health at Algonquin College, and in his spare time enjoys playing hockey, hiking, and golfing.
+Kyle is a CSEP-Certified Exercise Physiologist® and currently teaches in the School of Health at Algonquin College.
+During his spare time, he enjoys playing hockey, hiking, and golfing.

 Anna Clarke, BSc, Clinical Research Coordinator